2026 CRTF supervisor list2025-08-04T15:11:41+00:00

 Are you interested?
 Contact Eric by email.

 My research group focuses on identification of biomarkers of ductal carcinoma in situ and lobular breast cancer progression through genomic analysis of tumour tissue and the tumour microenvironment.
-Invasive lobular carcinoma’s (ILCs) account for 10-15% of invasive breast cancers and are increasing in incidence.
-They can recur more than 10 years after diagnosis and there is evidence suggesting that ILCs are unique at the molecular level and differ in their repertoire of driver genes and micro-environmental composition compared to the more common ductal breast cancers.
-Our research aims to understand the molecular evolution of ILCs by isolating circulating tumour cells and circulating tumour DNA from serial blood tests from women with different stages of ILC and performing in depth genomic analyses.
-We are particularly interested in understanding how often the clones that become metastatic are already present in the primary cancer at diagnosis and how many are due to treatment related evolutionary pressures.
+Invasive lobular carcinoma’s (ILCs) account for 10-15% of invasive breast cancers and are increasing in incidence and can recur more than 10 years after diagnosis.
+There is evidence suggesting that ILCs are unique at the molecular level and differ in their repertoire of driver genes and micro-environmental composition compared to the more common ductal breast cancers.
+Our research aims to understand how the tumour microenvironment influences the risk of relapse in invasive lobular carcinoma.
+The project will involve the analysis of spatial transcriptomic data performed on samples from the GLACIER study where we have long term outcome data available.
+The aim will be to Identify changes in the microenvironment that predict recurrence and can differentiate between early and late relapse.

 Potential secondary supervisor: Eric Sahai, Crick